Carbon-Arc/carbonarc-tutorials/README.md

 ## What's in This Repository?

+### `platform`
+This directory contains the code that is explained in the Carbon Arc documentation Platform guides:
+* Explore the platform.

-### `getting-started`
+### `explore`
-This directory contains the code that is explained in the Carbon Arc documentation Getting Started guides:
+This directory contains the code that is explained in the Carbon Arc documentation Framework guides:

-* Simple setup of the Carbon Arc API Client.
+* Explore the platform.
+* Build a simple framework.

 ### `ontology`
 This directory contains the code that is explained in the Carbon Arc documentation Ontology guides: